VFA-102: 1960s

 The final cruise with the Skyray on Forrestal was January through August 1961 after the squadron had moved to NAS Oceana, Virginia.
 It subsequently transitioned to the F-4 Phantom beginning a 20-year association with the Phantom.

-In 1964 and 1966 VF-102 won the COMNAVAIRLANT Battle “E” efficiency awards.
+In 1964 and 1966 VF-102 won the COMNAVAIRLANT Battle "E" efficiency awards.
 Highlights during this period included participation in Operation Sea Orbit on board USS Enterprise, and combat operations off Vietnam in 1968.

 1970s

 In 1975 and 1978, VF-102 conducted cross-deck operations aboard HMS Ark Royal.

-In 1971, 1973, 1974, 1975: the squadron conducted four deployments to the Mediterranean Sea aboard USS Independence as part of Carrier Air Wing Six, including a port call in Athens, Greece, when they had a political coup; air cover operations during the Yom Kippur War; and recovery of aircraft debris and bodies from TWA Flight 841 that crashed into the Mediterranean Sea after a terrorist bomb exploded in the hold.
+In 1971, 1973, 1974, 1975: the squadron conducted four deployments to the Mediterranean Sea aboard USS Independence as part of Carrier Air Wing Seven, including a port call in Athens, Greece, when they had a political coup; air cover operations during the Yom Kippur War; and recovery of aircraft debris and bodies from TWA Flight 841 that crashed into the Mediterranean Sea after a terrorist bomb exploded in the hold.